Master of Autism Studies

 English test results must be no more than two years old.

-To be eligible for the award of Master of Autism Studies (MAustismSt), a student must acquire 80 credit points as prescribed below:
+To be eligible for the award of Master of Autism Studies (MAutismSt), a student must acquire 80 credit points as specified in the course lists.

-This degree/s may be awarded with Distinction where a student achieves a minimum program GPA of 6.5 with no failed courses.
-The words 'This award was achieved with Distinction' will be recorded on the testamur and will appear below the conferral date of the award.
+This degree may be awarded with Distinction where a student achieves a minimum program GPA of 6.5 with no failed courses.
+The words 'This award was achieved with Distinction' will be recorded on the testamur.